Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Entanglement of a Bosonic Harmonic System

 \section{Entanglement of a Bosonic Harmonic System}

 In this section we review Srednicki's approach for the calculation of entanglement entropy in a harmonic bosonic system at its vacuum state \cite{Srednicki:1993im}.
-We show that this method is equivalent to the calculation of entanglement entropy using correlation functions introduced by Peschl \cite{Peschel_2003}.
+We show that this method is equivalent to the correlation functions method introduced by Peschl \cite{Peschel_2003}.